markchipman/olivercoding/content/posts/2017-11-21-nash-dot-net/index.md

     - User Group
 ---

 I was the Co-President of the [Nashville, TN .NET Users Group][0] for nine months in 2017.
-Here is my accounting of the experience.
+Here is some of my thoughts of the experience.

 ## The Election